 - 1.1 Holme Valley Parish Council is required, under statute, to maintain adequate financial reserves in order to meet the needs of the Council.
 Sections 32 and 43 of the Local Government Finance Act 1992 require that precepting authorities in England have regard to the level of reserves needed to meet estimated future expenditure when calculating the budget requirement.
-It is important, however, given that its funds are generated from taxation/public levies, that such reserves are not excessive.1 However, there is no specified minimum level of reserves that an authority should hold and it is the responsibility of the Responsible Financial Officer to advise the Council about the level of reserves and to ensure that there are procedures for their establishment and use. - 1.2 The determination of the Council's reserves should be consistent with meeting the Council's overall strategic objectives, i.e. - Improving the quality of amenities in the Valley. - Promoting the Valley and encouraging inward investment and visitors. - Strengthening the quality of its community. - Optimising the Council's administrative costs, assets and income from assets. - 1.4 The Council's policy on the establishment, maintenance and adequacy of reserves and balances must therefore be considered annually.
+However, there is no specified minimum level of reserves that an authority should hold and it is the responsibility of the Responsible Financial Officer to advise the Council about the level of reserves and to ensure that there are procedures for their establishment and use. - 1.2 The determination of the Council's reserves should be consistent with meeting the Council's overall strategic objectives, i.e. - Improving the quality of amenities in the Valley. - Promoting the Valley and encouraging inward investment and visitors. - Strengthening the quality of its community. - Optimising the Council's administrative costs, assets and income from assets. - 1.3 The Governance and Accountability for Local Councils' Practitioners Guide 2014 stipulates: - 2.25 ... as councils have no legal powers to hold revenue reserves other than those for reasonable working capital needs or for specifically earmarked purposes, whenever a Council's year-end general reserve is significantly higher than the annual precept, an explanation should be provided to the auditor.
+Earmarked reserves, which are set aside for specific purposes and for savings for future projects, should be realistic and approved by the Council.
+However, the amount of general reserve should annually be risk assessed and approved by the Council. - 1.4 The Council's policy on the establishment, maintenance and adequacy of reserves and balances must therefore be considered annually.